magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to perform an action after a new product is created
+*  If one wants to perform an action after a new product is created

 ### 94. catalog_product_option_price_configuration_after